 Successful coordination and integration of stakeholder and community engagement, planning and design is critical to the achievement of successful project outcomes.
-We will provide regular updates via email and the website on the outcomes of the engagement, including what feedback has been received and how this feedback has been considered in project planning, design and methodology.
+We will provide regular updates (e.g. Newsletters, emails and the website) on the outcomes of the engagement, including what feedback has been received and how this feedback has been considered in project planning, design and methodology.